Woman shot, killed at south side apartment complex

-INDIANAPOLIS (WISH) — A woman died early Thursday morning in a shooting at an apartment complex on the city’s south side, according to the Indianapolis Metropolitan Police Department.
+INDIANAPOLIS (WISH) — A woman died early Thursday morning in a shooting at a south side apartment complex, according to the Indianapolis Metropolitan Police Department.

 Police were called just after 3 a.m. to an apartment on Laurel Street at the Laurelwood Apartments near Shelby Street and Troy Avenue.